Ant-Man (Scott Lang): Marvel Cinematic Universe

 Paul Rudd portrays Scott Lang / Ant-Man in the live-action Marvel Cinematic Universe films Ant-Man, Captain America: Civil War, Ant-Man and the Wasp, Avengers: Endgame, and Ant-Man and the Wasp: Quantumania.
-Additionally, Rudd voices an alternate timeline version of Lang in the Disney+ animated series What If...? episode "What If...
-Zombies?!"
+Additionally, Rudd voices alternate timeline variants of Lang in the Disney+ animated series What If...? and will reprise the role in the film Avengers: Doomsday.